odpi/egeria/open-metadata-implementation/governance-servers/open-lineage-services/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Configuring and starting Open Lineage Services server
+# Starting the Open Lineage Services

 1. Build the open-lineage-janus-connector jar by running: